Pubic licePediculosis - pubic lice; Lice - pubic; Crabs; Pediculosis pubis

 - Your symptoms continue after treatment

-Avoid sexual or intimate contact with people you know have pubic lice until they have been treated.
+Avoid sexual or intimate contact with people you who have pubic lice until they have been treated.

 Bathe or shower often and keep your bedding clean.
 Avoid trying on bathing suits while you are shopping.
 If you must try on swimwear, be sure to wear your underwear.
 This may prevent you from getting or spreading pubic lice.